-My New Book about to be Published – Drawing in ‘The Walled City of Kowloon’ Hong Kong in the 'blog Section'
+My Two Newly Published books About Drawing in ‘The Walled City of Kowloon’ Hong Kong in the 'blog Section'

 My family moved from Northern Ireland to Hong Kong when I was six.